subha0319/booklore/.github/ISSUE_TEMPLATE/bug_report.md

 # 🐛 Bug Report for Booklore

 Thank you for helping us improve Booklore!
-Please fill out the sections below so we can understand and fix the issue.
+Please fill out the sections below.

 ---